apollographql/apollo-client/.api-reports/api-report-react_hoc.api.md

 // src/core/LocalState.ts:46:5 - (ae-forgotten-export) The symbol "FragmentMap" needs to be exported by the entry point index.d.ts
 // src/core/ObservableQuery.ts:116:5 - (ae-forgotten-export) The symbol "QueryManager" needs to be exported by the entry point index.d.ts
 // src/core/ObservableQuery.ts:117:5 - (ae-forgotten-export) The symbol "QueryInfo" needs to be exported by the entry point index.d.ts
-// src/core/QueryManager.ts:124:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts
+// src/core/QueryManager.ts:137:5 - (ae-forgotten-export) The symbol "MutationStoreValue" needs to be exported by the entry point index.d.ts
-// src/core/QueryManager.ts:158:5 - (ae-forgotten-export) The symbol "LocalState" needs to be exported by the entry point index.d.ts
-// src/core/QueryManager.ts:390:7 - (ae-forgotten-export) The symbol "UpdateQueries" needs to be exported by the entry point index.d.ts
+// src/core/QueryManager.ts:391:7 - (ae-forgotten-export) The symbol "UpdateQueries" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:174:3 - (ae-forgotten-export) The symbol "MutationQueryReducer" needs to be exported by the entry point index.d.ts
 // src/core/types.ts:203:5 - (ae-forgotten-export) The symbol "Resolver" needs to be exported by the entry point index.d.ts
 // src/core/watchQueryOptions.ts:269:2 - (ae-forgotten-export) The symbol "IgnoreModifier" needs to be exported by the entry point index.d.ts